-Contemporary Realism > Dominique Medici was introduced to our team recently by Juliette Aristides, who is on the Realism Today advisory board.
+Contemporary Realism > Dominique Medici was introduced to our team by Juliette Aristides, who is on the Realism Today advisory board.
 Be inspired by this exclusive interview with Dominique, who shares her thoughts on using a limited palette, painting alla prima, and meditation.

 Cherie Dawn Haas: What’s a common question you hear about painting in general, or about your style or media?